Free in CLE

 Admittedly, going to a cemetery may not initially seem like a great idea.
 But Lake View Cemetery is different.
 This incredible place is filled with sculpture, architecture and tributes to those who made great contributions to the area's industrial and civic development like mogul John D. Rockefeller and inventor Garrett Morgan, as well as the tomb of U.S. President James A. Garfield.

 From hiking trails, picnic pavilions, beaches, playgrounds, fishing spots and swimming opportunities, the 23,000-acre "emerald necklace" surrounding the city is a priceless Cleveland gem.
 Literally, priceless: there is no price.

 If you want to experience the majesty of natural waterfalls or take in the breathtaking sunset atop a valley overlook, the Cuyahoga Valley National Park is calling your name.
 Good thing it's only about a 20- to 30-minute drive outside the city.

-The world-renowned educational institution offers free access to its Reinberger Galleries, which not only present work from faculty and students, but international artists, as well.
+The world-renowned educational institution offers free access to its Reinberger Gallery, which not only presents work from faculty and students, but international artists, as well.

-Examine contemporary art from around the world that now finds a home in the Transformer Station, a historic substation that is an anchor destination in the rapidly evolving Ohio City neighborhood.
+Examine contemporary art from around the world that now finds a home in the Transformer Station.
+This historic substation once powered nearby railroads, but now serves as an anchor destination in the rapidly evolving Hingetown neighborhood.

 Ever wondered how we bought things before money existed?
 And, who makes our money anyway?
 These questions and more are answered at the Federal Reserve Bank of Cleveland's Learning Center and Money Museum.

-Hey Clevelanders: We know there are a lot more free things to do in CLE and this list could be big.
-So, tell our visitors, what free stuff do you love to do here?
+Hey Clevelanders: We know there are a lot more free things to do in CLE.
+So, in the comments below, tell visitors to Cleveland about all the free stuff you love to do here.